franciscosanchezoliver/machine_learning_training/machine_learning_vault/supervised_learning_with_scikit-learn/05_how_good_is_your_model/05_how_good_is_your_model.md

 ## Why is the confusion matrix so important

+It's so important because we can calculate several metrics from it.

 ### Accuracy

-Firstly, we can retrieve 'accuracy', which is the sum of true predictions divided by the total sum of the matrix:
+The sum of true predictions divided by the total sum of the matrix:

 $$ accuracy = \frac{t_p + t_n}{t_p + t_n + f_p + f_n} $$

 ### Precision

-Secondly, there are other important metrics we can calculate from the confusion matrix.

-*Precision*, its the number of **true positive divided by the sum of all positive predictions**.
+It's the number of **true positive divided by the sum of all positive predictions**.

 $$ precision = \frac {t_p} {t_p + f_p} $$